contaware/git-docs-notes/README.md

   - To filter by date many documents show examples without a time, like `--after="2023-12-20"`, but then the time **defaults to the time when you run the command**.
 To avoid confusion also provide the time using the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format:
   `--after="2023-12-20T10:30:00+01:00"`
   `--before="2023-12-20T17:30:00+01:00"`
+  - `-i --grep="pattern"` shows commits with commit message case-insensitive matching `pattern`.
+  - `-S "code"` shows commits in which the number of `code` occurrences changed.

 - Show information about the given `<CommitID>`: